 • On busy days, just jot down a single word that captures how you feel.

-You don’t need pages — you need presence.
+You don’t need pages.
+You need presence.
 Over time, those small reflections grow into deep insights.
 The iAmEvolving Journal combines gratitude, goals, and habits to make this process effortless and intuitive.

 Stack It Onto an Existing Routine

-You don’t need more willpower — you need a trigger.
+You don’t need more willpower.
+You need a trigger.
 Attach journaling to something you already do:

 • After your morning coffee